sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

     !![MDK](img_3.4.png)

-    To find the correct URLs for your client, you should go to [Mobile Services cockpit](https://developers.sap.com/tutorials/cp-mobile-dev-kit-ms-setup.html#1294a03f-3bd6-41e7-9173-c2284ca2854a) and find your MDK application that you want to link to this client.
+    To find the correct URLs for your client, you should navigate to  [Mobile Services cockpit](cp-mobile-dev-kit-ms-setup) and find your MDK application that you want to link to this client.

     Click `com.sap.mdk.demo` > **Security** tab.